 George Armstrong Custer rose through U.S. military ranks to become a lieutenant colonel.
 He led campaigns to enforce the reservation system.

 Crazy Horse and Custer met for the last time at the Battle of the Little Bighorn where Custer was killed.
 Although Crazy Horse continued to fight for another six months, he ultimately surrendered to protect his band.

-Read the science poetry book for children, then learn more at the websites:
+Read the recently published work of nonfiction for youth then learn more at the website.